top of page

 STUDIO/RESIDENCY

-2023: Children's Art Carnival Studio Residency, New York, NY.
+2023-Present: Children's Art Carnival Workspace Program, New York, NY.

 2023: Winter Workspace Residency, Wave Hill, Bronx, NY.